Joe Biden's proposal: Assure peace with Moscow by ceding territories.

 And again, no. A slight increase in the area of the occupation zone in comparison with the territory of Ukraine and the acquisition of a land corridor to Crimea were by no means the goal of a full-scale invasion.
 Putin needs all of Ukraine.
 And not so much occupied as conquered.
 And for this, it was necessary to seat your pocket prince on the Kiev table, no matter what his last name would be.
 The trick failed, the fakir, aka Akela, aka - call sign “Cigarette Butt” was “inadequate” and missed big time.
 Ukraine survived and even became completely anti-Moscow!

 Moreover, despite the fact that the annexation of Ukraine into Putin’s revived empire is an extremely important task for him personally, the geopolitical goal of Russian aggression was much broader.
 It consisted not only and not so much in the conquest of Ukraine, but in the destruction, thanks to such a step, of the existing world order and the development of a new one.
 Moscow is seeking the formation of a new world order, in which it would occupy the place not of a secondary player, but of one of the few main players, as the USSR once did.
 Moscow wants, as before, to have its own sphere of influence, inviolable for other influential states, primarily the United States, like the countries of the former Warsaw Pact, so that in such a new world not a single important decision would be made without its consent.
 And the seizure of Ukraine is only a means for Moscow to achieve this goal.
 In the struggle for a new world order and one’s place in it, aggression against Ukraine is just one of the steps in a larger foreign policy “multi-move”, which, as “Kremlinologists” say, Putin loves so much.
-A step, as is now clear, erroneous, but still conditioned by reasons that lie far beyond the boundaries of Russian-Ukrainian relations.
+A step, as is now clear, erroneous, but still due to reasons that lie far beyond the boundaries of Russian-Ukrainian relations.

 Earlier, in one of last year's publications in Glavkom, it was briefly shown how the war against Ukraine was built into Moscow's broader foreign policy strategy.
 In this regard, we remind readers that at the end of 2021 there were active negotiations between the West and Moscow on “security guarantees for Russia.”
 They ended in January 2022, a month and a half before the start of Moscow’s aggression, with a demand for NATO to “collect its belongings” and return to the 1997 borders.
 Of course, at that time this statement sounded quite stupid, because Moscow clearly did not have the means to put pressure on NATO to implement it.
 However, what is important here is that it was proclaimed a month before the full-scale invasion of Ukraine, the success of which Moscow had no doubt.
 Now let’s imagine that the invasion was successful, pro-Moscow puppets were brought to power in Kyiv, Ukraine became a kind of resurgent part of the new Soviet Union.
 In these new conditions, this Moscow demand would have acquired a completely new meaning.